A birational lifting of the Stanley-Thomas word on products of two chains: Lifting to the piecewise-linear and birational realms

 \begin{defn} Let $a,b\in\zz_{>0}$, $P=[a]\times[b]$, and $g\in\calc(P)$.
 The piecewise-linear \textbf{Stanley--Thomas word} (or \textbf{ST word}) $\st_g$ is the $(a+b)$-tuple whose $i$th entry is given by

 \end{defn}

-\begin{remark} One fundamental difference between the combinatorial ST word on $\cala(P)$ and the piecewise-linear analogue on $\calc(P)$ is that an element $g\in\calc(P)$ is not uniquely determined from $\st_g$.
+\begin{remark} Note that when $g$ is the indicator function of an antichain $A$, we get $\st_{g} = w(A)$, the original ST word from Definition~\ref{def:stcomb}.
+One fundamental difference between the combinatorial ST word on $\cala(P)$ and the piecewise-linear analogue on $\calc(P)$ is that an element $g\in\calc(P)$ is not uniquely determined from $\st_g$.
 For example, in $\calc([2]\times[2])$, both of the following labelings have the same ST word: $(0.6,0.5,0.7,0.2)$.

 \end{remark}